veighnsche/darkwall-drun/README.md

-# darkwall-tui
+# darkwall-drun

 A TUI application launcher with niri compositor integration.
 Part of the Darkwall suite.

 ## Overview

-`darkwall-tui` is a terminal-based application launcher that:
+`darkwall-drun` is a terminal-based application launcher that:
 - Parses XDG desktop entries (`.desktop` files)
 - Provides fuzzy search/filtering
 - Integrates with niri compositor for seamless window state transitions